c-blake/nio/db-bench.md

 ----------------------------------------------------------------------------

-As a performance note, if you are tempted to make an type for concatenated keys as in other elements of the db-bench suite, then depending upon your key entropy / data scales you may want to resist naive `Table`/`LPTabz` lookups inside the main loop.
+As a performance note, if you are tempted to make a type for concatenated keys as in other elements of the db-bench suite, then depending upon your key entropy / data scales you may want to resist naive `Table`/`LPTabz` lookups inside the main loop.
 Hash lookups are much slower than array lookups -- even for integer